TO VISIT

 ISONZO

-Isonzo “Esos“, the god of Trade, is the name of celtic river Isonzo dominating the guaranteed quality area of those wines produced along the region it wets.
+Isonzo ‘Esos’, the god of commerce, is the Celtic name for the river Isonzo that dominates the D.O.C. area of the wines produced in the region it bathes.

-The Isonzo guaranteed quality area is composed of a ground zone, of about 1.000 hectares of vine-yards, that extends itself to the south of the hilly area between Karst and Judrio.
+The D.O.C. area.
+Isonzo is made up of the flat strip of about 1,000 hectares of vineyards, which extends south of the hilly area between the Karst and the Judrio.

-Isonzo is actually the major maker of the geological conformation of this land.
+It is the Isonzo that is the main architect of the geological conformation of this land.

 It has a well-diversified chemical-physical structure; with a calcareous, permeable and porous land conformation, which perfect for vine-growing, passing to alluvial, gravelly and clayey- muddy lands.
 The climate is quite uniform thanks to the Alps and the Karst which do not allow the penetration of cold winds and the mitigatory action of the sea.

-The vine-growing tradition around the guaranteed quality Isonzo area started out with the foundation of Aquileia and the Friulian hinterland colonization.
+The winegrowing tradition in the Isonzo D.O.C. area has its origins in the foundation of Aquileia and the colonisation of the Friulian hinterland.